OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Insight

 We consider the right triangle highlighted in Figure~\ref{fig:variable_normal_deviate}.
 The hypotenuse has length~$\|pq\|$, and one leg has length~$|\mathcal{R}(p) - \mathcal{R}(q)|$.
 This leg lies in the direction of the gradient~$\nabla \mathcal{R}(p)$, while the other leg lies in the tangent plane at the offset point~$p_{\mathcal{R}}^{\text{off}}$.
 Given this geometric configuration, the angle~$\alpha$, and hence the displacement direction, can be computed directly.

 \end{proof}

 \textbf{Manifold Output Without the Need for Explicit Self-Intersection Handling.} Without loss of generality, we assume the power diagram does not exhibit degeneracies—specifically, no more than three sites determine a Voronoi vertex in 2D, and no more than four in 3D.
+This matches the behavior of the CGAL implementation, which guarantees a unique triangulation even under co-spherical degeneracies~\cite{cgal:triangulation}.

 Figure~\ref{fig:vor_colored} shows four representative configurations, where the regions corresponding to base points and displaced points are visualized in different colors.
 It is straightforward to verify that non-manifoldness cannot occur by examining all possible configurations.

 Furthermore, unlike traditional offsetting methods that require explicit handling of self-intersections, our approach avoids this complication entirely.
-Let $p$ be a sample point on the base surface that does not contribute to the final offset surface— that is, its corresponding offset point $p_{\mathcal{R}}^{\text{off}}$ lies strictly inside the envelope.
+Let $p$ be a sample point on the base surface that does not contribute to the final offset surface—that is, its corresponding offset point $p_{\mathcal{R}}^{\text{off}}$ lies strictly inside the envelope.
 We now explain why such a point cannot contribute to the crust, and thus requires no special treatment.

 Since $p_{\mathcal{R}}^{\text{off}}$ lies within the interior of the envelope, there must exist another point $q$ whose associated ball contains $p_{\mathcal{R}}^{\text{off}}$.
 This implies:

 or, equivalently,